Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 Then Gulvi noticed a few that stayed nearby.
 They didn't align with the water, no, they sprung out of a carpet of bacteria.
 A moving carpet.
 And as expected, the arrowheads aligned themselves with the direction in which they moved.
 As if predicting where it was going to go next.

 "Oh, oh, can I name them?"
 Gulvi chattered.
+Indeed, when nothing happened for millions of years, godchildren were bound to develop an obsession with giving any discovery a fun name.
 "I can give smart-sounding names too, just like you.
 I call these ... _Sizzlefish_.
 No, no, that's not good enough.
 And they're not just in the water.
 I call them ... _Enyrgias_."

-"Never mind the name!"
-Cosmo said.
-"Where did they come from?
-Why didn't we see them before?
-No, don't touch them!"
+"Never mind the name!" said Cosmo.
+"Why didn't we see them before?"

+"Why would we?" replied Gulvi while chasing them.
+"The laws of the universe have always been the same, always there.
+But we're only _discovering_ many of them now, aren't we?"

+Cosmo's feathers scratched his chin.
+"What do they mean?
+Where do they come from?
+No, little brother, don't touch them!"

 Gulvi had already tried to hug a group of them, but he was right: they were like ghosts.
 Untouchable.
 Maybe not even there at all.

-"Dear Enerygias," Cosmo said.
+"Dear Enyrgias," said Cosmo.
 "What are you?
 Can you talk?
 Could you please use your strength to break the invisible wall?"

 No response.
 They didn't really expect one.
 The Enyrgias simply showed the movement of water and bacteria, and when that died down, they vanished too.